-Man, I’m only 5 episodes in with this rewatch of LDR, and it already feels like I’ve covered a lot of ground both in terms of story and quality (I guess going from writing zero words a day to writing roughly 1,000 word long reviews daily will do that).
-Luckily for me though (and for you too if you’re following along), LDR is not a show where each episode is largely the same in style and content, and this episode Sucker of Souls is no exception.
+Man, I’m only 5 episodes in with this rewatch of Love, Death & Robots S1, and it already feels like I’ve covered a lot of ground both in terms of story and quality.
+Luckily for everyone, Love, Death & Robots is not a show where each episode is largely the same in style and content.
+Sucker of Souls is no exception.
 Sucker of Souls covers some fresh ground for the show by being both a 2D (fucking finally!) animated episode and a supernatural horror story.
 Now let’s decide Sucker of Souls is successful in this regard.

 Like Suits, when I watched Sucker of Souls back in March, I soon forgot about it.
 That is, I don’t recall disliking it.
-It just happened this episode got lost among all the other episodes I watched that night and was overshadowed by the episodes I immediately took to (we’ll be getting to those soon).
+It just happened this episode got lost among all the other episodes I watched that night.
+Thus it was overshadowed by the episodes I immediately took to.
 I actually can’t even recall if I’ve seen this episode between my initial watch and my rewatch.
-Therefore for the first time, my review of this episode will be based solely on my rewatch.
+Therefore, my review of this episode will be based solely on my rewatch.

-So to sum up my thoughts on Sucker of Souls on what nominally is a rewatch, I’d say the horror and the animation make the episode, but what will determine if you truly like the episode or not lies with the humor.
-I don’t think I would put it at the front of the pack so far, but I’d put it solidly in the middle; it’s not going to change anyone’s world view or reshape how stories are told, but it’s an entertaining watch for the things it nails.
+So to sum up my thoughts on Sucker of Souls, I’d say the horror and the animation make the episode, but what will determine if you truly like the episode or not lies with the humor.
+I don’t think I would put it at the front of the pack so far, but I’d put it solidly in the middle.
+It’s not going to change anyone’s world view or reshape how stories are told, but it’s an entertaining watch for the things it nails.

 My Recommendation: Recommend